 Although the Capital One® Venture® Rewards Credit Card is not a traditional hotel loyalty program, it still makes a great "go-to" card for all things travel.
 You can earn unlimited 2X miles per dollar on every purchase you make with this card, which is a good earning rate for not having to follow categories.
 Capital One® Venture® Rewards Credit Card also offers a one-time bonus of 40,000 miles once you spend $3,000 on purchases within the first 3 months.
-Use your Venture card to book your hotel, then use Capital One's "Purchase Eraser" tool to erase your charge by redeeming your miles.
-Your miles can be used toward any travel arrangements such as airfare, hotels, cruises, even taxis.
+Use your Venture® card for any travel purchase, and watch the miles add up – rewards don't expire so you can redeem points at your discretion.
 Want a straight-forward redemption rate?
 Just add two zeros to the purchase price, and that's how many points you'll need to cover the cost.

 Finding the best value among hotel credit cards